A. These administrative guidelines are to facilitate arrangements for extended student field trips, pursuant to Board Policy 653.

 - collection of permission slips, and/or

-C. These regulations are to be followed irrespective of whether the student travel activity is sponsored by the District/school, community group, state or local association, and/or business organization.
+C. These regulations are to be followed regardless of whether the student travel activity is sponsored by the District/school, community group, state or local association, and/or business organization.

 II.
 EXTENDED FIELD TRIP APPLICATION AND EVALUATION

-A. Before any student overnight travel is discussed with students or parents, the sponsoring teacher(s) shall complete the Extended Field Trip Application form (Appendix A) and submit it to the building principal for approval.
+A. Before any student overnight travel is discussed with students or parents, the sponsoring staff member(s) shall complete the Extended Field Trip Application form (Appendix A) and submit it to the building principal for approval.